The numbers are staggering. The lifestyles are quiet. Behind each salary is a career built over decades, often starting far from the corner office.

 Industry: Banking & Financial Services

-Segun Agbaje has been at the helm of GTCO Plc as Group CEO since June 2011 .
+GTCO’s 2024 annual report shows Segun Agbaje earned ₦471 million as Group CEO.
+He has been at the helm since June 2011.
 He joined Guaranty Trust Bank as a pioneer staff member in 1991 and rose through the ranks, becoming an Executive Director in January 2000 and Deputy Managing Director in August 2002.

 Before GTBank, he worked at Ernst & Young in San Francisco, USA .
 His experience covers commercial banking, investment banking, treasury, corporate planning and strategy, settlements, and operations.
 Under his leadership, GTCO has focused on digital innovation and customer-centric solutions, rolling out several new products and services.